|Creation date||Q3 2015|

 USITEMP mainly takes place in a vast sea.
 The world is most likely round, but its size is anyone's guess.

 The world is seen from the POV of the continent on which the countries of the Pamavel are located.
 It is linked to Europe via a railway that crosses Pastel's NW border.
-A new international airport near Pastel's capital (Decimo) is also under construction.
+A new international airport near Pastel's capital (Decimo) is also under construction and will be operational in May 2020.

 Most of Pastel's national symbols revolve around the notion of colors, but nobody really knows if that and the country's name being linked is a coincidence.
 The national anthem of Pastel is a song called Flying Colors.
-The national flag is a black flag with four stripes that run from the bottom-left corner to the top-right corner of its rectangular frame, also a lot of variations exist.
-The colors of the stripes are irrelevant as long as they are bright, lively and all different.
+The national flag is a black flag with four stripes that run from the bottom-left corner to the top-right corner of its rectangular frame; the colors of the stripes are irrelevant as long as they are bright, lively and all different.
 (In the past, there were more stripes.
 Each stripe symbolizes one of the main region of the countries, and there were more numerous, smaller regions in the past.)
+Even the new international airport, which will open its gates in May 2020, has been named the PAINT (Pastel International Airport).

 On a side note, they write using the Latin alphabet but speak Russian as their main language, although 75+% of the population do speak English.